tpoisot/ms_pop_networks/ms_pop.md

 traits values, taken in combination with  the traits values of other individuals, rather than a species characteristic.

-An interaction requires traits matching or mismatching, can be strongly locally stratified – as for neutrality, requires a population-level approach

-@Kuwae2012 showed that local differences in bird morphology led to them not consistently interacting with bacterial biofilm in an intertidal food wed.
-The local stratification of traits will result in situations in which two populations will not be able to interact, even though they belong in each other fundamental Eltonian niche (at the species level).
+@kuwae_variable_2012 showed that local differences in bird morphology led to them not consistently interacting with bacterial biofilm in an intertidal food wed.
+The local stratification of traits result in situations in which two populations will not be able to interact, even though they belong in each other fundamental Eltonian niche (at the species level).
+Assuming that some interaction-related traits can be under strong environmental forcing (for example, body size is expected to be lower in warm environments,
+@angilletta_temperature_2004), there can be covariation between environmental values, life history traits, and the occurence of interactions, because of either developmental constraints of phenotypic plasticity.
+An empirical demonstration of this was provided by
+@woodward_climate_2012: through the simulation of ecosystem warming, they demonstrate that changes in food-web structure happen at the same time as changes in body mass.
+Integrating trait variation over spatial or temporal extents is now central if we are to understand network variation and response to environmental change.

 Wood paper ELE on traits vs. environment